MrChrisBarker/bagel-objectivec-toast/README.md

 # Bagel - Toast (Android) for iOS

 Written entirely in Objective-C here is my take on Toast for iOS.
-There are many alerntives already out there so Im keepoing my offering complermtly open and away from any dependacy management packages for now.
+There are many alternatives already out there so Im keeping my offering open and away from any dependancy management packages for now.

 ## 🎧 Alternative options
 Crumpet for Swift https://github.com/MrChrisBarker/crumpet-swift-toast